unitag/Engine-API/Reference.md

 Field | Description | Markup
 ------|-------------|-------
-`step` | Defines the step to consider. `"index"` by default. | Yes.
-`from` | Defines the lower bound of the time period taken into account.
-Unlimited by default. | Yes, but only a numeric timestamp is accepted.
+`step` | Defines the step to consider. `"index"` by default. | Yes `from` | Defines the lower bound of the time period taken into account.
+Unlimited by default. | Yes, but only a numeric timestamp is accepted
 `to` | Defines the upper bound of the time period taken into account.
-Unlimited by default. | Yes, but only a numeric timestamp is accepted.
+Unlimited by default. | Yes, but only a numeric timestamp is accepted
 `output` | Defines how the results are generated from the HTTP parameters.
 See below for details on how to specify this field.
-Default is `"params"`. | Yes.
+Default is `"params"`. | Yes
 `sort` | Defines the sorting order of results.
 Can be either `-1` (newest first), `1` (oldest first) or `0` (unordered).
-Unordered by default. | Yes.
+Unordered by default. | Yes
 `skip` | Defines a number of results to be skipped.
 Especially useful in combination with `sort` and `limit` for pagination.
-No result is skipped by default. | Yes.
+No result is skipped by default. | Yes
 `limit` | Defines the maximal number of results to be returned.
-All results are returned by default. | Yes.
+All results are returned by default. | Yes

 For each access, the following data is available: